Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform: Introduction

-Given an $n$-vector $x$ as above, its DFT $\xh$ is another $n$-vector defined by the expression \be \xh_k ~:=~ \sum_{l=0}^{n-1} x_l ~e^{-i\frac{2\pi}{n} kl } , ~~~~~~k=0,1,\ldots, n\sm 1. \ee A remarkable fact is that given a circulant matrix $C_x$, its eigenvalues are precisely the set of complex numbers $\lcb \xh_k\rcb$, i.e. the DFT of the vector $x$ that defines the circulant matrix $C_x$.
-There are many ways to derive this conclusion and other beautiful properties of the DFT, and its connections with circulant matrices and circular convolutions.
+Given an $n$-vector $a$ as above, its DFT $\ah$ is another $n$-vector defined by \be \ah_k ~:=~ \sum_{l=0}^{n-1} a_l ~e^{-i\frac{2\pi}{n} kl } , ~~~~~~k=0,1,\ldots, n- 1. \ee A remarkable fact is that given a circulant matrix $C_a$, its eigenvalues are easily computed.
+They are precisely the set of complex numbers $\lcb \ah_k\rcb$, i.e. the DFT of the vector $a$ that defines the circulant matrix $C_a$.
+There are many ways to derive this conclusion and other properties of the DFT.
 Most treatments start with the definition~\req{DFT_def} of the DFT, from which many of its seemingly magical properties are easily derived.
-To restate the goal of this tutorial, the question we ask here is: what if we didn't know what the DFT is?
-How can we arrive at it in a natural manner without having to guess its form?
+To restate the goal of this tutorial, the question we ask here is: what if we didn't know the DFT?
+How can we arrive at it in a natural manner without needing someone to postulate~\req{DFT_def} for us?

 There is a natural way to think about this problem.
-Given a class of matrices or operators, one asks if there is a transformation, a change of basis, in which their matrix representations all have the same structure such as diagonal, block diagonal, etc. The simplest such scenario is when a class of matrices can be {\em simultaneously diagonalized} with the same transformation.
+Given a class of matrices or operators, one asks if there is a transformation, a change of basis, in which their matrix representations all have the same structure such as diagonal, block diagonal, or other special forms.
+The simplest such scenario is when a class of matrices can be {\em simultaneously diagonalized} with the same transformation.
 Since diagonalizing transformations are made up of eigenvectors of a matrix, then {\em a set of matrices is simultaneously diagonalizable iff they share a full set of eigenvectors}.
 An equivalent condition is that they each are diagonalizable, and they all mutually commute.
 Therefore given a mutually commuting set of matrices, by finding their shared eigenvectors, one finds that special transformation that simultaneously diagonalizes all of them.
-Thus, finding the ``right transform'' for a particular class of operators amounts to identifying the correct eigenvalue problem (which turns out to be relatively easy), and then calculating the eigenvectors, which then yield the transform.
+Thus, finding the ``right transform'' for a particular class of operators amounts to identifying the correct eigenvalue problem, and then calculating the eigenvectors, which then yield the transform.

 An alternative but complementary view of the above procedure involves describing the class of operators using some underlying common symmetry.
 For example, circulant matrices such as~\req{circ_def} have a shift invariance property with respect to circular shifts of vectors.
 This can also be described as having a shift-invariant action on vectors over $\Z_n$ (the integers modulo $n$), which is also equivalent to having a shift-invariant action on periodic functions (with period $n$).
 In more formal language, circulant matrices represent a class of mutually commuting operators that also commute with the action of the group $\Z_n$.
 A basic shift operator generates that group, and the eigenvalue problem for that shift operator yields the DFT.
 This approach has the advantage of being generalizable to more complex symmetries that can be encoded in the action of other, possibly non-commutative, groups.
 These techniques are part of the theory of group representations.
 However, we adopt here the approach described in the previous paragraph, which uses familiar Linear Algebra language and avoids the formalism of group representations.
 None the less, the two approaches are intimately linked.
 Perhaps the present approach can be thought of as a ``gateway'' treatment on a slippery slope to group representations~\cite{plymen2010noncommutative,taylor1986noncommutative} if the reader is so inclined.